Introduction to Appium

 - Firefox OS

-It is cross-platformed as well It means we can write tests in any platform using the same Application Programming Interface.
+It is cross-platformed as well.
+It means we can write tests on any platform using the same Application Programming Interface.
 Means we can write the test code in IOS and the same test can be used for windows phone, android app.
-This, in turn, results in large re-usable code which is time-saving.
+This, in turn, results in large re-usable code, which is time-saving.

 Let’s dive right in and know about appium.
 The most important aspect of appium is the client/server nature.
 Understanding appium can be understood easily by appium architecture.

-Server: When selenium RC is used we will generally find out that appium works in a similar line like selenium server in selenium RC, it provides communication between mobile device and client.
-Appium is scripted in Node.js so there is no need to install it again
+Server: When selenium RC is used, we will generally find out that appium works in a similar line to selenium server in selenium RC; it provides communication between mobile device and client.
+Appium is scripted in Node.js, so there is no need to install it again.

 A REST API is exposed once the Appium server is started to the client.
 A client starts a session with JSON ‘desired capabilities’ object.
-A connection is set between client and server.
+A connection is set between the client and the server.

 How Appium works?